gwaycc/goapp/README.md

 # Instruction

-This project is template for building a new go project with go module management, using `. env.sh` or `source env.sh` for setting the project environment variable.
+This project is a template for building a new go project with go module management, using `. env.sh` or `source env.sh` for setting the project environment variable.

 Have been test with debian, centos, mac os.

-# Version dependency
+# Dependency
 go1.12 or later

 # Building a new project